marybecker/HQStreamEval/README.md

 **High Quality Stream Condition Data**

-The high quality stream condition data for the web-based mapping application was derived from the modeling results described in Section II.
-Core forest in the upstream watershed was found to be the most important predictor in high quality stream conditions.
+The high quality stream condition data was derived from the modeling results described in Section II.
+Core forest in the upstream drainage basin was found to be the most important predictor in high quality stream conditions.
 This is consistent with previous findings in Connecticut showing that urban sprawl resulting in the reduction of core forest is a key threat to maintaining high quality conditions in Connecticut streams (Bellucci et al. 2013, Kanno et al.  2015, Barclay et al.  2016, Arnold et al. 2020, Condon 2022).

 The model was run using the most current land cover data (2015) (CT CLEAR, 2022) to identify the stream catchments with a high probability (> 50%) of supporting high quality conditions.
 Twenty additional runs of the model were performed reducing the core forest in the upstream drainage basins by 1 percent each time to evaluate the changes in high quality stream conditions across the State for each reduction scenario.
-The resulting model runs were compiled in a JSON file that was joined to the catchment data for drawing.
+The resulting model runs were compiled in a JSON file that was joined to the catchment data for rendering in the application.

 **Drainage Basin Condition Data**

 Calculations of the upstream drainage basin stream kilometers supporting high quality conditions was calculated using a [custom script developed in R](https://github.com/marybecker/HQStreamEval/blob/main/analysis/accum_attributes_V2.R).
-The calculations were run to get the number of HQ stream kilometers under each core forest reduction scenario.
+The calculations were run to get the number of high quality stream kilometers under each core forest reduction scenario.
 The resulting drainage basin calculations were compiled in a JSON file that was joined to the catchment data for use in the application.

 ### B. Medium for delivery

 The application is a web-based client-side mapping application primarily designed for typically desktop use with a 1280 X 1024 resolution, but is also suitable for smaller screen resolutions.
 Pre-computed model predictions are served as JSON files.
 A series of [R](https://www.r-project.org/) scripts document reproducible workflows of data processing and model development.
-The technology stack for the web-based application includes HTML/CSS/Javascript, [D3.js](https://d3js.org/),  [MapBox JS GL](https://docs.mapbox.com/mapbox-gl-js/api/), [Observable Plot](https://observablehq.com/plot), [Google Fonts](https://fonts.google.com/about) and a [Bootstrap responsive framework](https://getbootstrap.com/).
+The technology stack for the web-based application includes HTML/CSS/Javascript, [D3.js](https://d3js.org/),  [MapBox JS GL](https://docs.mapbox.com/mapbox-gl-js/api/), [Observable Plot](https://observablehq.com/plot), [Google Fonts](https://fonts.google.com/about) and [Bootstrap](https://getbootstrap.com/).

 ### C. Application layout